TheAIforNormalPeople/ai-for-normal-people/content/blog/episode-24-ai-bias-and-fairness.md

 **[Human]:** *I asked an AI to write a story about a doctor, and it automatically made the doctor a man.
 Then I asked about a nurse, and it made the nurse a woman.
 Like, why does AI do that?
 It's 2025, come on.*

 *And it's not just gender stuff.
-I asked about a CEO, got a man.
-Asked about a teacher, got a woman.
-Asked about a programmer, got a man.
+I asked it to describe a successful entrepreneur, and it gave me a story about someone with a Western name, Western business practices, Western everything.
+Then I asked about a scientist, and same thing - Western perspective, Western examples, like the rest of the world doesn't exist.
 It's like the AI is stuck in 1950s stereotypes or something.*

 {{< dialogue char="Vector" >}}
-*Immediately starts explaining*
+*Looks up from whatever he was doing*

 OH!
 Training data bias!
 FASCINATING problem!

 *Gets excited but catches himself*

 Wait, let me explain this properly.
-This isn't just "AI is sexist" - this is about how AI models learn from data.
+This isn't just "AI is sexist" or "AI is Western-centric" - this is about how AI models learn from data.
 And that data comes from humans.
 And humans... well, humans have bias.

 *Pauses*

 Think of it like this: AI models are trained on massive amounts of text from the internet.
 Books, articles, websites, forums, everything.
-And that text reflects human biases - gender stereotypes, racial assumptions, cultural norms, all of it.
+And that text reflects human biases - gender stereotypes, cultural assumptions, Western perspectives, all of it.

 *Gets more intense*

 The AI learns patterns from that data.
 If 80% of the examples it sees show doctors as men, it learns "doctor = man."
-If 90% show nurses as women, it learns "nurse = woman."
+If most of the business examples are Western, it learns "entrepreneur = Western."
+If most of the scientific examples are from Western institutions, it learns "scientist = Western."
 It's not that the AI is intentionally biased - it's that it's reflecting the bias that already exists in the training data!

 {{< /dialogue >}}